Mark Mangino

-Mark Thomas Mangino (born August 26, 1956) is a former American football coach.
+Mark Thomas Mangino (born August 26, 1956) is a former American college football coach.
 He served as the head football coach at the University of Kansas from 2002 to 2009.
 In 2007, Mangino received several national coach of the year honors after leading the Jayhawks to their only 12-win season in school history and an Orange Bowl victory.
 However, he resigned as coach at Kansas two seasons later following allegations of mistreatment of players.
 While at Kansas, Mangino coached in four bowl games with a 3–1 record, the lone loss coming in the 2003 Tangerine Bowl.
-Additionally, in five of his eight seasons at Kansas, the Jayhawks were Bowl eligible, they were only bowl eligible five times in the previous thirty seasons.
+Additionally, in five of his eight seasons at Kansas, the Jayhawks were Bowl eligible; they had been bowl eligible only five times in the previous thirty seasons.
 He held multiple assistant coaching jobs before becoming the head coach at Kansas, the longest being an eight season stint at Kansas State as their running game coordinator.